 Currently Colorado Web Cam is featuring Web Cameras in Colorado produced by us.
-As of fall 2017 we have about 35 produced Camera Streams.
+As of winter 2018 we have about 45 produced Camera Streams.
 We also have a partner in Wyoming, Montana, and Idaho area based out of Jackson.
 His cameras have fantastic views and are available on our platform.
 We have also added many CDOT routes for a quick snap shot of common trips like Blackhawk, I70, 285, and we will add more as we develop more.
 Our primary focus is adding more cameras in Colorado and any good views anywhere.

 We have spent a lot of time trying to build a quick functioning site that can make getting to the right cameras easily.
 We have two Categories.
 We have Locations, and we have Types.
 Locations like Aspen, Snowmass, Carbondale, Glenwood Springs, Edwards, Beaver Creek, Rifle, and New Castle.
 Types like, River, Mountain, Star Gazing UFO Watching, Ski, Train, and more.
 You start with a Group View listing large thumbs of the current camera snap shots.
 When you click on the single webcam view, you get that detail page.